Lectionary Readings for Sunday, July 5th, 2020

 ancients were based on periods of six hundred and sixty-six years, and were called

-ATAN’S TABLES, or the TIMES OF THE BEAST.
+SATAN’S TABLES, or the TIMES OF THE BEAST.
 Tables made on such a basis are superior to

 calculations made on the relative position of the moon.